comic/grand-challenge.org/app/docs/development.rst

 At the time of writing, we use ``Ubuntu 20.04`` from the Microsoft store as the default distro.
 As WSL2 is slow at syncing files between Windows and WSL2 filesystems it is best to checkout the codebase within ``wsl`` itself.

-2. (Optional) Download and install buildx for Docker

 The docker-compose cycle script below utilizes `Docker Buildx`_.
 Depending on the steps above, buildx should be installed alongside docker.
 If the docker-compose cycle invocation below crashes on buildx, it is recommended to (re)install the latest version.

-3. Clone the repo
+2. Clone the repo

 .. code-block:: console

     $ git clone https://github.com/comic/grand-challenge.org
     $ cd grand-challenge.org

-4. You can then start the development site by invoking
+3. You can then start the development site by invoking

 .. code-block:: console